hnla/style-modules/README.md

 Users will need to create a folder in their`/buddypress/` or `/community/` directory to hold the style modules.
 Modules are always located in the folder `/style-modules/` so to use the `members-list-module`  you would need to create a folder structure that looks like this:
 `wp-content/my-theme/buddypress/style-modules/members-list-module/`

-You now need to simply copy the content of the modules directory on the repo to your directory and copy the modules loading/enqueueing functions to your functions.php file.
+You need to download the zip file - from the listing download link or directly from the github repo -  and copy the modules loading/enqueueing functions to your functions.php file.